20-Minute Chicken Kofta (Grilled or Pan-fried)

 Instructions

 - Shape the chicken into kofta shapes if desired, or shape into small circular patties, per preference.
+I usually use a patty shape if I am pan-frying and a log-like kofta shape if I am grilling them.

-- Pan fry or grill the koftas for 2-3 minutes on each side, until they turn a lightly golden brown, Flip and cook 2-3 minutes on the other side.
-Cover with a lid and cook for 1-2 minutes to ensure the inside is cooked through.
+- Place 1-2 tablespoons of oil either on a cast iron grill pan, or in a non-stick frying pan and place on medium heat.
+Pan fry or grill the koftas for 2-3 minutes on each side, until they turn a lightly golden brown.
+Flip and cook 2-3 minutes on the other side.
+Cover with a lid and cook for 1-2 minutes to ensure the inside is cooked through (break a piece to test it out).

 - Remove from the pan and serve with chopped vegetables like onions, parsley and tomato, in sandwiches or with a salad.